-- Unit 3 & Unit 4 Coursework: 10%
+- Unit 3 and Unit 4 Coursework: 10%

-- Unit 3 & 4 School Assessed Task: 60%
+- Unit 3 and 4 School Assessed Task: 60%

-- End of year 2 hour Written Examination: 30%
+- Written Examination: 30%

 Employability skills gained from this study include: communication, planning, organising and teamwork skills.
 As well as problem solving, self-management and initiative skills.
 This study can also lead to a range of tertiary and vocational studies, such as those associated with multimedia, fine art, graphic and fashion design, the music industry, film and television, theatre and advertising.